 For maintenance and subscription customers, the provision of updates and upgrades is included in the scope of services.
-For “on-premises” customers (i.e. with installations on their own servers) we install updates and upgrades on request.
+For “On Premises” customers (i.e. with installations on their own servers) we install updates and upgrades on request.
 All the work necessary can be conveniently billed via your annual support package.
-For hosting customers, updates are installed after prior notice and usually automatically.
+For “Cloud” customers, updates are installed after prior notice and usually automatically.
 Upgrades in this case are also carried out in close cooperation with the customer.

 Users of BlueSpice free can carry out updates on their own, by using our instructions on the helpdesk or by taking advantage of our technical support.
 Please contact us — we will be happy to make you an offer.

 A change from the free version to BlueSpice pro or farm requires a new installation of the system.
 Often, customers wish to make adjustments to the system at this time and we provide an estimate first.
 Wiki contents are migrated into the new system without difficulties via a database dump.

 BlueSpice is a brand of Hello World!
 GmbH, a worldwide leading provider and consultant for MediaWiki solutions.

 Our company was founded to make the technology and concepts of Wikipedia usable for companies.
 Since 2007 we have been developing the knowledge management platform BlueSpice based on the open source software MediaWiki.
 With our growing team of more than 20 employees, we offer companies an enterprise software for the implementation of integrated management systems, documentation systems, organization manuals, intranet wikis and flexible knowledge bases.
 We ensure that your wiki project is professionally planned, implemented and maintained.
 Let’s wiki together!